 Beginnings has been arranging adoptions in Canada since 1985, so we understand all aspects of the adoption landscape.
-Reuniting with a birth parent is a major event in your life – one that is fraught with difficulties.
+Reuniting with birth family is a major event in your life – one that has many layers and complexities.
+Our trained counsellors can help you, or refer you to qualified professionals.
+Whether you were adopted yourself, or you are a birth parent, Beginnings can assist you in the unique challenges of reunions with family.

 Some Helpful Links